State Legislative Issues

 Ohio - Senator Tavares introduced Senate Bill 249, authorizing prescriptions for aid-in-dying medication.

 Oklahoma - Resolution HJR 1009 Ballot Measure was introduced in January 2017 for a ballot referendum to legalize assisted suicide and carries over into 2018.
 It is a carry over bill in 2018.
+No action was taken.

 Oregon - SB893 introduced in 2017 allows the doctor to administer the drugs which would end their patient's life prematurely which changes the definition from assisted suicide to euthanasia.
 Others who have the healthcare proxy and durable power of attorney will also be allowed to give the drugs to the patient.
 SB0494 if passed will allow starving dementia or mentally ill patients to death.
 Oregon was the first state to legalize physician-assisted suicide termed "Death with Dignity."
 This bill would remove current safeguards that protect conscious patients’ access to ordinary food and water when they no longer have the ability to make decisions about their own care.